nazrinb/nazrinb/README.md

 # 💫 About Me:
-🎓 I'm a student at Charles University <br>🎮 I'm looking forward to working on software development projects<br>🤝 I’m looking for projects to work with someone<br>📚 I'm currently studying math (hoping it ends well)<br>💬 EXCEPT my studies, you can ask me anything<br>⚡ Fun fact: I can solve rubix cube under 1 minute;
+🎓 I'm a Computer Science student at Charles University <br>🎮 I'm looking forward to working on software development projects<br>🤝 I’m looking for projects to work with someone individually as well.<br>💬 EXCEPT my studies, you can ask me anything<br>⚡ Fun fact: I can solve rubix cube under 1 minute;

 My website: https://nazrin-bayramli.netlify.app/